uzyn/eth-notifier/README.md

 # ETH Notifier

+An Ethereum smart contract that delivers notification on call.

+Callable by any external contracts.

+Contract on main chain: _(TBA)_

 ## How to run

 1. Run a local Ethereum node with JSON-RPC listening at port 8545 _(default)_. [testrpc](https://github.com/ethereumjs/testrpc) would be the most straight-forward method.